On the Dynamics of First and Second Order GeCo and gBBKS Schemes: Introduction

-In the general principle of geometric numerical integration \cite{hairer2006geometric}, numerical schemes for systems of differential equations should provide approximate solutions that are featured by the same geometric properties of the exact flow.
-In particular, geometric numerical integrators for (\ref{eq:bio}) are required to be unconditionally positive, meaning that the numerical solution is positive whatever the step size is, and to preserve all the linear invariants of the system.
-Experiments suggest that the use of positive and linear invariants preserving numerical integrators is mandatory in order to adequately detect the behaviour of the dynamical system and disregarding them can also lead to incorrect equilibrium states \cite{lacitignola2021using,shampine1986conservation}.
-Moreover, positive schemes are of practical interest whenever the loss of positivity in the approximate solutions induces instability; in this cases it usually happens that the step control mechanism to avoid negative solutions is also able to maintain stability \cite{sandu2001positive,lacitignola2021using}.
-Nevertheless, the stability of the methods needs to be investigated in order to evaluate their suitability in solving stiff problems.
+In the general principle of geometric numerical integration \cite{hairer2006geometric}, numerical schemes for systems of differential equations should provide approximate solutions that are featured by the same geometric properties of the exact flow \cite{diele2019geometric}.
+In particular, geometric numerical integrators for (\ref{eq:bio}) are required \suggest{to preserve all linear invariants of the system and} to be unconditionally positive, \suggest{i.\,e.\ }the numerical solution is positive \suggest{for any positive} step size.
+Experiments suggest that the use of positive and linear invariants preserving numerical integrators is mandatory in order to adequately detect the behavior of the dynamical system and disregarding them can also lead to incorrect equilibrium states \cite{lacitignola2021using,shampine1986conservation}.
+Moreover, positive schemes are of practical interest whenever the loss of positivity in the approximate solutions induces instability \cite{sandu2001positive,lacitignola2021using}.

 While high order linear integrators, namely Runge--Kutta and linear multistep methods, preserve exactly all the linear invariants of the system, unconditional positivity is much harder to obtain.
-Among the class of linear integrators unconditional positivity is restricted to first order \cite{MR1963511}.
+Among the class of linear integrators, unconditional positivity is restricted to first order \cite{MR1963511}.
 The implicit Euler method indeed grants the positivity, although methods for solving nonlinear systems coming from implicit schemes do not guarantee positive approximations.
 Higher order linear methods can only guarantee positivity by restricting the time step size, leading to a significant increase in computational time \cite{MR1963511,bertolazzi1996positive}.